euangeleo/aircraft-seat/data/notes.md

 * The 1 2 3 4 likely refer to seats, not audio channels, since the largest number of seats in a row is hypotheticaly four (in a center section; that way, the same box could be used everywhere, and just wired up differently depending on the number of seats); the L and R then refer to left/right channel.
 (NOT left/right seat, which would then be specific to just a pair of seats)

 * The output from this box is simpler, in terms of conductors in the receptacle.
-* I think the easiest thing will be to simply bypass this box; otherwise, I think I'd have to encode multiple audio streams into the RF input, and I'm not sure how to do that.
+* I think the easiest thing will be to simply bypass this box; otherwise, I think I'd have to encode multiple audio streams into the RF input, and I'm not sure how to do that
+* The controlers in the armrests are marked: PCU (passenger control unit?)
+MFR P/N RD-AX6530-E1 S/N 00871 MFG DATE 08 '9(1?)
+Matsushita Electric Industrial Co, Ltd.
-* There are just six pins that go in to each controller, though; I should be able to provide power and signal to those six pins for each side.
+* There are just six pins that go in to each controller, and three conductors that leave each controller to the headphone jack; I should be able to provide power and signal to those six pins for each side.

 * NOTE: The controls that are on the IFE panel are: volume up; volume down; channel up; channel down; light toggle; attendant call; attendant call clear;